Alex M. Stanković

-Aleksandar Stanković, known as Alex M. Stanković, is a Serbian-born American engineer, currently at Tufts University and formerly holding the Inaugural Alvin H. Howell Endowed Professorship in Electrical Engineering and formerly Distinguished Professor at Northeastern University, and is an Elected Institute of Electrical and Electronics Engineers Fellow.
+Aleksandar Stanković, known as Alex M. Stanković, is a Serbian-born American engineer, currently at Santa Clara University and formerly at Tufts University.
+Stanković also held the Inaugural Alvin H. Howell Endowed Professorship in Electrical Engineering and formerly Distinguished Professor at Northeastern University, and is an Elected Institute of Electrical and Electronics Engineers Fellow.
 He has studied at the University of Belgrade (holding B.S. and M.S.) and the Massachusetts Institute of Technology (holding Ph.D.).